annahosanna/reactor-http3-experiment/README.md

 - The project has satisfied the goal of simulating an enterprise application by supporting http/3 and identifying implementation issues with browsers and servers; and simulating an end to end workflow by reading and writing data to a database

 ## Testing Notes

-1. HTTP/3 and POSTs are working - There are other libraries which support Http/3; however, all of the underlying handlers had to be created.
-After spending weeks researching that implementation, it only took a very short time to get a working http/3 server with this library.
-The benefit of that experience is that I had to have a much better understanding of QUIC and HTTP/3.

 - Firefox has settings to enable http3 with self signed certs. (see below)
 - Chrome keeps triggering errors on the server (Unless WebDeveloper Transport Tools are enable, in which case it doesn't even try http/3).